 No, no, no. In this case, stick to standard.
 Don’t try to be different in an attempt to stand out from the crowd (there are plenty of other ways to do that).
 Just place your menu bar across the top of your website (horizontal) like mine… or down the side of your website (vertical).
 This ensures your menu navigation is clear and simple to use, means people will visit your website for longer and traditionally, it’s where they expect it to be.

 2. It’s good to add heaps of dropdown pages to my menu, right?

 Please don’t clutter your menu with lots of unnecessary dropdown menus.
 Not only does it look awful and make it hard for your visitors to use (how many times have you tried to click on a dropdown menu before only to see it click elsewhere or take you to a different page – gah!!?) but Google and all the other big search engines (Yahoo & Bing) don’t take much notice of dropdown pages.
 It can also make your side a bit ‘click’ my term for making your customer click too many times!

 3. Giving Visitors Lots of Options is More Valuable, Isn’t It?

 Afraid not.
 If you’re an indecisive soul (and who isn’t, let’s face it?) and you’re trying to choose between 2 and 10 options, your impatience might get the better of you.
 Give your visitors less choice (they can always contact you if they need to find our more information) and they’ll reach their decision much quicker.
 Don’t squish everything into your primary menu bar… less is definitely more on this occasion.

-- how your search engine rankings will be affected (minimise your dropdowns, remember)
+2. How your search engine rankings will be affected (minimise your drop downs, remember)